 Is it true that the Land Trust is disturbing the shell middens at the Guale waterfront area by putting up a fence?
 No. We have installed a fence at the bluff east of Janet’s Trail as a proactive, preventative measure to PROTECT the middens.
 Over the years, people have used the creek bank there to enter the waterfront, causing the destruction of layers of shell middens.
 The fence is to prevent visitors from sliding down the bluff and entering the creek from the bank, which will continue to cause disturbances to the middens.
 The waterfront fencing was installed using techniques that have been implemented at Cannon’s Point Preserve.
 These techniques, recommended by archaeologists, create minimal disturbance in culturally/ archaeologically sensitive areas.
 Rather than digging large postholes, that scientists say destroy artifacts, the fence posts were anchored by rebar.

 What sorts of activities can and cannot be conducted at Guale Preserve?
 Currently, the area accessed by Middle Road, the main entrance, is open to the public every day from 7:00AM to 5:00PM at no charge.
 Visitors can enjoy hiking, biking, birding, photography and other low-impact outdoor activities.
 Fifteen (15) parking spaces are available for visitors who enter this portion of the Preserve.
 No commercial activities can be conducted.
-At the Janet’s Trail section of Guale Preserve on the waterfront at the end of Village Drive, there are currently five (5) parking spaces for cars only.
-However, as stated previously, currently no vehicles can access the waterfront via Village Drive.
-Here, too, visitors can enjoy hiking, biking, birding, and other low-impact outdoor activities, but only by reaching the area by foot.
-Eventually, once safety and conservation improvements are made at the waterfront, it is our intent that visitors will be able to use a family fishing platform.
-They will also be able to kayak, canoe, or launch small motorboats (not to exceed 20 feet in length).
-At that time there will be a maximum of five (5) parking spaces for boat trailers.
+At the Janet’s Trail section of Guale Preserve on the waterfront at the end of Village Drive, there are twelve (12) parking spaces for cars only.
+Here, visitors can enjoy hiking, biking, birding, and other low-impact outdoor activities.
+Visitors can also kayak, canoe, or launch small motorboats (not to exceed 20 feet in length) at the renovated boat launch.
+There are five (5) parking spaces for boat trailers.
 These five trailer spaces can be used and accessed only with advanced reservations.
+Eventually, once safety and conservation improvements are made at the waterfront, it is our intent that visitors will also be able to use a family fishing platform.
 We are working with DNR and other partners in developing positive solutions that will enable county residents and visitors to utilize the waterfront.

 We have read that the Land Trust has opened a new boat ramp at Guale Preserve's waterfront.
 Is this true?
 No, there is no “new” boat ramp at Guale Preserve and there are no current plans to build a new boat ramp.
 There has been a boat ramp within the former Musgrove Plantation for many years.
 And, after meeting with engineers and environmental experts, it was determined that the existing ramp could be used if it were cleaned.
 The Land Trust received permission from the U.S. Army Corps of Engineers and Georgia DNR to remove silt and mud from the existing boat ramp.
-The ramp itself is not yet opened, and it will not be opened to the public until it has been deemed safe to do so.
-However, other areas of Guale Preserve, including Janet’s Trail at the waterfront, have been opened to the public for many months.
+This work has been completed and the ramp is now open to launch kayaks, canoes, paddleboards, and small (less than 20ft) motorboats.
+Motorboats may only be launched with a prior reservation which can be made HERE.